nocomplexity/SecurityArchitecture/prevention/architecturesteps.md

 This section outlines a clear and simple way to create your security solution.

-To create a sustainable solution to mitigate security risks you must start is to create a security architecture for your solution.
+To create a sustainable solution to mitigate security risks you must start is by creating a security architecture for your solution.

 An architecture itself does not protect you but a good solution architecture:
 * reduces costs